mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_management.md

 folder: mydoc
 ---

-Here are the rules for memory management in MulleObjC.
+Here are the rules for memory management in mulle-objc.

 {% include note.html contents="At a later time, the compiler may enforce some of these rules." %}